 David holds a joint faculty appointment in the School of Integrative Studies and Women and Gender Studies where they teach courses that focus on feminist and queer theory, gender and sexuality in popular culture, friendship studies, and ecofeminist and queer approaches to Appalachian studies.
 They also strive to make any course they teach writing intensive and use principles from the field of writing and rhetoric in their assignment design, feedback, and overall pedagogy.
-They currently serve as associate director for Women and Gender Studies.
+They currently serve as undergraduate director for Women and Gender Studies.

 David holds a B.A. in English and Humanities from Milligan University, and an MAIS in Women and Gender Studies, an MA in English literature, and a Ph.D. in Writing and Rhetoric--all from Mason.
 They are currently working on a graduate certificate in Qualitative Research Methods from Mason as well.

 They began at Mason in 2013 and before they joined SIS, they had a variety of roles in Women and Gender Studies.
 They began as the graduate assistant for the Women and Gender Studies Center.
 In addition to this role, they served in LGBTQ Resources from 2014-2015 as a graduate assistant .
 From 2016-2019, they served as program coordinator for Women and Gender Studies.
 They also served as associate director from 2019-2022 and director of undergraduate programs from 2019-2023 where they led the effort to develop the minor in LGBTQ Studies, were part of the team that developed the Integrative Studies major concentration in Women and Gender Studies, moved WMST 208: Introduction to LGBTQ Studies to the Mason Core, developed a new peer to peer student leadership model, and co-developed with students the Intersectionality 101 training module.